duneaught/diversitymod/README.md

 The Binding of Isaac: Rebirth must be restarted for changes to take effect.
 (There's a button for this!)

 When Diversity Mod is closed, it uninstalls the mod files it created; so, the program must remain open for the mod to work with Rebirth.

+Other installed mods are temporarily moved while Diversity Mod is open, and replaced when Diversity mod is closed.

 If the resources directory is not in the default Steam location, Diversity Mod will prompt the user for the rebirth resources path.
 After a valid path has been entered, run Diversity Mod again, and it should function normally.